13 Types of Toilet Flanges to Seal & Stop the Leakage

 Despite some differences, they are equally chemical and water-resistant.
 Both the plastic flanges come in two sizes.
 The opening might have a metal or plastic ring in it.

 As it is a durable one and the cost is quite budget-friendly, we see these plastic flanges in both residential and commercial places.
+Just don't go crazy with whatever types of toilet plungers you'll use when the time comes.
+As with any flanges, too much movement and pressure can be bad news.

 Stainless Steel Toilet Flanges